modxorg/Docs/en/extending-modx/tutorials/developing-an-extra/part-3.md

 --------------------
 Version: 1.0

-A simple demo extra for creating robust 3rd-Party Components in MODx Revolution.
+A simple demo extra for creating robust 3rd-Party Components in MODX Revolution.
 ```

 Now that we've got our docs files, let's go to the end of our build.transport.php script, right before the $builder->pack() part, and add these lines: